Skip to main content

 name: my-amazing-jenkins

-You can now send the Resource Request to Kratix:
+You can now send the request to Kratix:

 kubectl apply --context $PLATFORM --filename resource-request.yaml

-Applying the Kratix Promise will trigger your pipeline steps which in turn requests an instance of Jenkins from the operator.
+Applying the Kratix Promise will trigger your configure Workflow steps which in turn requests a Jenkins instance from the operator.
 While the pipeline can run quite quickly, Jenkins requires quite a few resources to be installed including a deployment and a runner which means the full install may take a few minutes.

 You can see a bit of what is happening by first looking for your pipeline completion